The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Pricing

-Starting at $249, the Apple Watch SE 3 is this list’s most expensive option.
+Starting at $187, the Apple Watch SE (2nd generation) is far from cheap.
 Larger sizes, special finishes, or GPS-plus-cellular versions cost more.
-GPS-and-cellular options require adding the watch to your T-Mobile, Verizon, or AT&T plan, creating monthly fees.
+GPS-and-cellular options require adding the watch to your T-Mobile, Verizon, or AT&T plan, creating monthly fees, usually $10 to $15 per month.

-Even GPS-only versions require a nearby iPhone, potentially adding hundreds in costs if you don’t already own one.
+Even GPS-only versions require a nearby iPhone, potentially adding hundreds of dollars in cost if you don’t already own one.

 Drawbacks